john-savill/home_network/AI_notes.md

 |llama.cpp context|limited to 4k**|limited to 4k**|32.77K|262.14k|

 *just quickly taken with the `free -h` command, so will include everything else running on the RPI but I will make sure to restart after each test.
-**limited to just 4k to get running, it will run with larger contexts, I will check the imact this has on speed.
+**limited to just 4k to get running, models will run with larger contexts (16k), I will check the imact this has on speed.

 ### notes